axismaps/axis-jekyll/_posts/2009-04-30-arra-funding-map.markdown

     cartographers at Axis Maps in Madison Wisconsin.
 This illustrates various techniques for communicating data on a static [...]"
 - id: 28231
-  author: Where are all the dollar$ going? &laquo; SweetMaps
+  writer: Where are all the dollar$ going? &laquo; SweetMaps
   author_email: ''
   author_url: http://www.sweetmaps.com/blog/?p=166
   date: '2011-01-08 11:56:23 +0000'